 - Businesses allowed to stay open must also practice social distancing and encourage employees to work from home if possible.
 They must also suspend requiring employees to provide doctors’ permission to stay home.

 - All businesses that are open need to post their social distancing plan.
 You can use this template.

 - All public and private schools, colleges and universities are closed.
 Parents of minor children must take steps to keep them at home

 - Daycares are still open, but only for children of parents working in essential sectors.
 Babysitters may also come to the house to care for minors of parents working in essential sectors.

-You can go for a walk or walk your dog, as long if you keep six feet from people who are not in your household.
+You can go for a run, walk, or walk your dog, as long if you keep six feet from people who are not in your household.
 Avoid any groups.

 Now is a great time to activate your Neighborhood Watch.
 Please check in with your neighbors to see if any are in need of assistance.
 For more information on Neighborhood Watch call 619.667.7545.